Skip to main content

 • Do a handover between the old and new committees.

 Why?
-Because Outgoing Clubs and Societies’ Committee members should ensure that the incoming Committee members know where to find information relating to affiliation procedures and general club/society information, passwords, etc.
+Because outgoing Clubs and Societies’ Committee members should ensure that the incoming Committee members know where to find information relating to affiliation procedures and general club/society information, passwords (Rubric (QPay) Booqable, etc.).

-• Go to QPay and fill in the Request to Change Bank Signatories
+• Go to Rubric (QPay) and fill in the Request to Change Bank Signatories

-• Fill in the paperwork for re-affiliation as mentioned below.
+• Fill in the paperwork for re-affiliation as mentioned above.

 Every year in November, the TUSA hosts a Student Leader’s Conference where all this information will be explained.